alexjames/alexjames.github.io/_posts/2017-11-26-tree-traversals.markdown

         }
 ```
 This doesn't work.
 You end up in an infinite loop.
 When we pop `d`, we read `b` again. 'b' has a left child (d), so we add `d` back
 into the stack.
-This happens forever.
+And this happens forever.
 Uh oh.
 How can we fix this?

 {% highlight ruby %}
     a